krzysztofrutana/Przypominajka/README.md

 <!--Plan for the future -->
 ## Plan for the future
 * For now only testing.
 In future maybe confirmation of doing something in current day, if not move event on other date.
+* Change to MVVM model and Room Database

 <!-- GETTING STARTED -->
 ## Getting Started